 INVMODE CG

-In line 7 (ECKBLOM 1.
+In line 7 (EKBLOM 1.
 1. 1.
 1.E-1 1.E-1 1.E-1) the parameters of the Ekblom norm are defined (see appendix 2 for details).
-This Eckblom norm is the measure of the model objective function and is responsible for recovery of a blockier model (figure 21).
+This Ekblom norm is the measure of the model objective function and is responsible for recovery of a blockier model.

+The values of p for the Ekblom norm usually range from p=1 (L1 norm for blocky models) to p=2 (L2 norm for smooth models).
+Values of p between [1,2] yield transitional models and the user can experiment.
+The other input parameters needed for the Ekblom norms include the thresholding constants, i.
+We have not found a good default for these that is suitable for all problem and hence choice of the thresholds is left to the user’s discretion.